maidsafe/rfcs/proposed/0028-launcher-low-level-api/0028-launcher-low-level-api.md

 2. Raw data cannot be completely re-written.
 It can only be updated (partial update) or appended.
 A workaround will be to create a new DataMap.
 3. Multi Signature support is not exposed in the API.
+4. Version of the Structured Data can not be deleted.

 # Alternatives